8 Signs You Could Have Insulin Resistance

 Hair loss in women

-The good news: Unlike other insulin-related conditions, insulin resistance can improve with lifestyle changes like getting plenty of physical activity and losing weight if you need to, Rodriguez suggests the following to help your body respond better to insulin.
+The good news: Unlike other insulin-related conditions, insulin resistance can improve with lifestyle changes like getting plenty of physical activity and losing weight if necessary.
+Rodriguez suggests the following to help your body respond better to insulin.
 “Eat healthy, balanced meals; take medications, such as metformin if prescribed; and get plenty of sleep,” she says.
 You should also watch out for these type 2 diabetes symptoms you might be missing.

 - National Institute of Diabetes and Digestive and Kidney Diseases:"Insulin Resistance & Prediabetes."

 - Kellie Rodriguez, registered nurse, certified diabetes educator, and director of the Global Diabetes Program at Parkland Health & Hospital System, Dallas.

-- Journal of the American Academy of Dermatology, “Dietary Glycemic Factors, Insulin Resistance, and Adiponectin Levels in Acne Vulgaris."
+- Journal of the American Academy of Dermatology: "Dietary Glycemic Factors, Insulin Resistance, and Adiponectin Levels in Acne Vulgaris."

-- Australasian Journal of Dermatology, “The Association of Androgenetic Alopecia and Insulin Resistance is Independent of Hyperandrogenemia: A Case‐Control Study"
+- Australasian Journal of Dermatology: "The Association of Androgenetic Alopecia and Insulin Resistance is Independent of Hyperandrogenemia: A Case‐Control Study"